List of Kakao M labels: Starship Entertainment

 Starship Entertainment is an entertainment company founded by Kim Shi-dae in 2008.
 In 2013, Kakao M (formerly LOEN Entertainment) acquired 70% shares of Starship, became a majority owner of the label and making Starship as an independent subsidiary of Kakao M. In the same year, Starship announced its first subsidiary label "Starship X", which rapper Mad Clown was signed under.
 In 2015, King Kong Entertainment was acquired by Starship.
 In 2017, upon the merger of the businesses of the two companies, the company was relaunched as "King Kong by Starship".
 In the same year, Starship launched another subsidiary label House of Music, which focused on recruiting smaller, independent artists, with artist MoonMoon being the first signed under the label.
 In 2018, Starship renamed the label "Highline Entertainment".

 Mun Hwa In

 Mun Hwa In is an independent record label established by Kakao M (formerly LOEN Entertainment) in June 2016.
-It is currently being co-distributed by Kakao M and Mirrorball Music.
+It is currently being co-distributed by Kakao Entertainment and Mirrorball Music.